couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

 The API will be added to the `BucketManager` class of each SDK.
 In its blocking form, the API is made up of at least **8** base methods:

  - `listIndexes`: lists all the indexes relating to the current `Bucket` using the `system:indexes` N1QL view.
  - `createPrimaryIndex`: create a primary index on the current Bucket.
- - `createNamedPrimaryIndex`: create a named primary index on the current Bucket.
+If a name is provided through an overload, creates a custom-named primary index on the current Bucket.
  - `createIndex`: create a secondary GSI index on the current Bucket.
  - `dropPrimaryIndex`: drop the current Bucket's primary index.
- - `dropNamedPrimaryIndex`: drop a named primary index from the current Bucket.
+If a name is given in an overload, drop a named primary index from the current Bucket.
  - `dropIndex`: drop a specific secondary index of the current Bucket.
  - `buildDeferredIndexes`: trigger the build of indexes that were created in a deferred fashion (see below).

-Additionally it is open for discussion wether or not this RFC should also include the following method in a cross-SDK fashion, or if it should be optional:
+Additionally, the following method is considered optional but would provide good value to customers if it is implemented:

   - `watchIndexes`: poll the `system:indexes` N1QL view until a given list of index all become "online" (or a maximum amount of time has passed).

+Implementation of `watchIndexes` should be idiomatic to each SDK.
+Note that an asynchronous version of it makes a lot of sense, but one can chose to implement it in a synchronous blocking fashion (or both) as well.

-The underlying design would be to rely on existing `N1QL` verbs and, for the listing and polling part, to use the `system:indexes` keyspace.
+The underlying global design would be to rely on existing `N1QL` verbs and, for the listing and polling part, to use the `system:indexes` keyspace.
 Each method will internally create and execute a specific N1QL query according to its parameter and the name of the current Bucket.

 Each method will offer a bit of tuning with a couple of parameters, so let's detail a more complete signature for each one (syntax is pseudo-code closer to Java).